sscarduzio/elasticsearch-readonlyrest-plugin/README.md

 Plugin releases for **earlier versions of Elasticsearch** (may not include all the features) are available in the [download](https://github.com/sscarduzio/elasticsearch-readonlyrest-plugin/blob/master/download) folder.

-**If you need a build for a specific ES version, open an issue and you'll get it.**
+**If you need a build for a specific ES version, just open an issue!**

 ## Features